real life

 ADVERTISEMENT

 Telling her story is an important part of Kate's journey.
 That's why she is one of the people featured in an episode of SBS's Insight program.
-The episode is called 'Dealing with Debt: How do people get into debt, and how are they getting out of it?' and will air today.
+The episode is called 'Dealing with Debt: How do people get into debt, and how are they getting out of it?'.

 "This show around debt is focusing on the whole ecosystem that is feeding off of this exploitation of human vulnerability.
 Payday loans, the big banks, credit card companies, loan sharks, cash converters, it's a whole predatory system flowing on from this harm," she says.